v0lta1c/f122-telemetry/README.md

 3. Possible discord bot integration using the API endpoint.

 **Pre-requisite:**
-Python 3 installed on your system
+- Python 3 installed on your system.
-Qt graphical library for python
+- Qt graphical library for python (https://doc.qt.io/qtforpython-6/index.html)

 To install Qt:
 - Open your terminal